georgebastock/todo-list-app/README.md

 ### Setting Up the Frontend

-1. Navigate to the todo-list-frontend project directory command - cd todo-list-app-main/todo-list-frontend
+1. Navigate to the todo-list-frontend project directory in a new terminal command - cd todo-list-frontend
 2. Install dependencies
     command - npm install
 3. Apply the database migrations